ceejaay/Graphs/projects/adventure/plan.md

 ### Breadth First Search.
   * this takes in the return from the DFT.

   * It returns a path.
 That the player will walk to get to the nearest room with a question mark

+      1. look at the current room or the start. keep track of the current room
+      2. travel the direction that will get to the next room change the current room to the previous room
+      3. check that room.
+      4. Add the new room to the path.
+      5. If there is a questionmark.
+      6. Return the path and walk the path.
+      7. add the walking to the traversal list

 How to update '?' in the room Dict.
   At the top of the loop.